ndonfris/fish-lsp/README.md

 ## Contributors

-Special thanks to anyone who contributed to the project!
 Contributions of any kind are welcome!
+Special thanks to anyone who contributed to the project! :pray:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->